 Dr Charlotte Mawbey BSc (Hons)., MSc., DClinPsy., CPsychol., HCPCReg.

-I am a senior clinical psychologist working both privately and in the NHS.
-I have over 10 years experience working to support psychological and emotional well-being, providing comprehensive assessment, therapy and support to clients and their partners/families/carers.
+I am a Consultant Clinical Psychologist and Neuropsychologist working both privately and in the NHS.
+I have over 10 years experience working to support psychological and emotional well-being, providing comprehensive assessment, therapy and support to clients and their partners/families/carers for a wide range of difficulties including depression/low mood, anxiety/generalised anxiety disorder, panic, OCD, agoraphobia, body dysmorphic disorder, PTSD and so on.

 No problem is too small, however it's the impact that it has that can feel unmanageable.
 I also believe that every therapist and therapy varies and that it's worth finding a good fit for you, even if sessions have not been helpful previously.
-In fact, MANY of my clients come to be saying "CBT hasn't worked before" but it may have been the therapist, the way it was delivered, it not being tailored properly to the person etc. so please get in touch for a chat to figure out if we can tackle the issue in a different way.
+In fact, MANY of my clients come to be saying "CBT hasn't worked before" but there may have been a range of factors affecting the work you did, so please get in touch for a chat to figure out if we can tackle the issue in a different way.

 Cognitive behavioural therapy